PostHog/posthog.com/contents/blog/0-to-hero.md

 For every stage of a startup, the earlier you are, the higher the chance of failure.
 With this in mind, you must be totally geared around failing fast.
 Hence the prerequisites above.

 So, we set off doing this...
-We wound up [pivoting (ie failing) five times](pivot-to-posthog) before we landed on PostHog, most frequently failing at this stage.
+We wound up [pivoting (ie failing) five times](pivot-to-posthog) before we landed on PostHog, most frequently failing at this stage - finding it very hard to get 10 companies to use it.
 We met the prerequisites!

 For PostHog specifically, we wanted to quickly figure out if anyone cared.